lawal-mj/load-mimic-iv-into-postgresql/README.md

 6. Run the following code in the postgres console.
-> NB: This would delete any previosuly made databases named "mimic"
+> NB: This would delete any previously made databases named "mimic"

 ```bibtex
 DROP DATABASE IF EXISTS mimic;